Cheyenne Dictionary

 -éhamá m. husband. Épėhéve-éháma. ??
 She has a good husband. Éháestȯhe-éháma.
 She has many husbands. ni: -éhame; Feminine -'évá.
 Category: family, marriage, check.

 -éhame na.
-Gram: poss husband (poss.) na-éhame my husband. he-éháme her husband. tséhe-éhaméto the one who is my husband. tséhe-éhaméstovėstse the one who is husband.
+Gram: poss husband (poss.) na-éhame my husband. (another recording) he-éháme her husband. tséhe-éhaméto the one who is my husband. tséhe-éhaméstovėstse the one who is husband.
 Usage: This form is largely replaced by tsévéstoemo 'the one who is my spouse,' etc. Cheyennes today often laugh when they hear this word because the word root is now used as a verb for a woman having sex.
-Etym: cf. M waye:wet the husband.
+Etym: cf. M waye·wet the husband.
 Medial -éhamá; vai: -he-éhamé have a husband / have sex; Feminine -htse'éme.
 See: he'é'hame; -véstoem; -éhame.
 Category: family, marriage, vulgar.

 -he-ka'ėškónėhame vai. have a child. probably especially said when not about biological relationship to a child. Éhe-ka'ėškónėhame.
 He has a child.
 See: -he-nésone.
 Category: family.